-- 33. Students must make their application to their LA within nine months of - The first day of the academic year; or - The date on which the course was designated, if that happens after the first day of the academic year; or - The date on which the student or their spouse/civil partner, parent or step-parent is recognised as a refugee, if that happens after the first day of the academic year; or - The date on which the student or their spouse/civil partner, parent or step-parent has been granted leave to enter or remain, if that happens after the first day of the academic year; or - The date on which the country of which they are a national gains accession to the European Community, if that happens after the first day of the academic year. - From 2012/13, applications for part-time study can be made within 9 months of the first day of the academic year, rather than 6.
+Generally students must make their application to SFW within nine months of

+- the first day of the academic year; or - the date on which the course was designated, if that happens after the first day of the academic year; - the date on which the student or their spouse/civil partner, parent or step-parent is recognised as a refugee, if that happens after the first day of the academic year; or - the date on which the student or their spouse/civil partner, parent or step-parent has been granted leave to enter or remain, if that happens after the first day of the academic year; or - the date on which the country of which they are a national gains accession to the European Union, if that happens after the first day of the academic year. - from AY 2012/13, applications for part-time study can be made within 9 months of the first day of the academic year, rather than 6.